Nilored/wiki.teardowngame.ru/docs/_build/html/_sources/source/ui/UiRect.rst.txt

    * - float
      - x
-     - Point position at screen width
+     - Point position at screen width.

    * - float
      - y
-     - Point position at screen height
+     - Point position at screen height.

-Draws a rect at the screen
+Draws a rect at the screen.